swizzin/swizzin/CONTRIBUTING.md

   mcrypt=
 fi

-# Apt install line which has $mcrypt in the package lsit
+# Apt install line which has $mcrypt in the package list

 ```
 In this example, the default (`else`) behaviour triggers for current releases, and only the old ones have the modified behaviour